xdoko01/Pygame-Console/README.md

  - [ ] Update on pygame.org

 ## For Release 0.1.2
+ - [x] Dependency on fixed version of pgbitmapfont library version>=0.1.5
  - [ ] Put buffer management into separate function, so the logic is not repeated.
  - [ ] CommandLineInterface when output is not console but standard IO, it does not support color parameter.
 Fix it.